Judgement Tarot Card Meaning

 Is Judgement a yes or no card?

-What is the role of Judgement in the tarot deck?
+What is the 'call' in the Judgement tarot card?